umbraco/UmbracoDocs/10/umbraco-ui-builder/extras/known-issues.md

 ### RTE Macros

 Macros in Rich Text Editors don't appear to work properly due to the preview mechanism.
-They will save and may run on the front end, but you'll get an error notification in the back office as it tries to render a preview.
+They will save and may run on the front end, but you'll get an error notification in the backoffice as it tries to render a preview.